Lithuanian literature: Latin language

 Maciej Stryjkowski and Augustinus Rotundus were strong proponents of using Latin as the official language of Grand Duchy of Lithuania because they thought that Lithuanian language was just a vernacular language which had developed from Latin.
 Their belief was based on grammatical similarities between Lithuanian and Latin.

 Universitas lingvarum Litvaniae, written in Latin and published in Vilnius, 1737, is the oldest surviving grammar of the Lithuanian language published in the territory of the Grand Duchy of Lithuania.

 Latin books of Lithuanian authors were published in Vilnius, Cracow and Riga.
-Only in the 16th century, 158 Latin books were published in Vilnius.
-Researches count 374 books published in the Grand Duchy of Lithuania, or written by citizens of GDL and published abroad in the 15th-16th centuries.
-Although the first printing press was established in the Grand Duchy of Lithuania in 1522, in Vilnius, the first who established a printing press in a City of London in 1480 was Lithuanian John Lettou.
+In the 16th century alone, 158 Latin books were published in Vilnius.
+Research reveals 374 books published in the Grand Duchy of Lithuania, or written by citizens of GDL and published abroad, in the 15th-16th centuries.
+Although the first printing press in the Grand Duchy of Lithuania was established in Vilnius in 1522, the first Lithuanian who established a printing press was John Lettou in the City of London in 1480.